 It is a process that God guides within us.

-Religion is an admixture of some of God's gospel along with some human overlays and augmentations.
+Religion contains a mixture of some gospel teaching along with some human augmentations.
 This mixture serves to confound the simplicity and freedom that is in Christ.
-Jesus Christ by taking on the sins of all humanity on the cross, has made the way for each man, woman, and child to come to God and experience a new state of being in Him.
+Jesus Christ paid the penalty for all the sins of all humanity on the cross.
+He has made the way for each man, woman, and child to come to God and become a new kind of being in Him.
+(2nd Corinthians 5:17.)
 Jesus does not force us to believe.
 It is a choice to be made.
-We can continue to bear our own sins and grief.
+We can continue to struggle to bear our own sins and grief.
 Or we can bring them to the One who promises to bear our burdens.
-An exchange awaits to be made, hope for hopelessness, freedom from bondage, peace, joy and liberty in God's presence.
+An exchange awaits, hope for hopelessness, freedom from bondage, peace, joy and liberty in God's presence.
 My hope and prayer is that those seeking truth, both Christian and non Christian will continue in the life giving word which opens the door to the Kingdom of God.
 May the God of all creation reveal Himself to you in order for you to continue to bring forth His kingdom.

 Highways and Byways in the Quest Some of us, in our individual quest for truth, look for a religion that will accommodate our own world view or moral viewpoint, though in our natural state we are all morally distorted and unregenerate in nature.
 Some others search for a religious form which promises personal power and influence over others.
 This power quest has one end; corruption of the soul.
 Personal aggrandizement leads toward corruption and pride, the domain of the enemy of God, Lucifer.
 Power to control or influence others, power to get wealth for its own sake is as witchcraft, a rebellious snare.
 Some search for a religious program which accommodates fame, personal notoriety, adulation or self-worship.
 Self enhancement is acquired at the expense of coming under God's dominion.